Here's a collection of books for kids, from campfire cooking to den making to discovering nature.

-This book is full of recipes that kids can do, generally by cooking in a used tin can, but also covers cooking in a paper bag, in leaves, and even making toast on hot rocks.
+This book contains recipes that kids can do, generally by cooking in a used tin can, but it also covers cooking in a paper bag, in leaves, and even making toast on hot rocks.
 It even gets into cooking with a Dutch Oven.

 I have found some hot gloves really useful for campfire cooking.

-You can get some children’s oven gloves that do a similar sort of thing, though it’s probably best that mum or dad get the hot cans out the fire.
+You can get some children's oven gloves that do a similar thing, though it's probably best that mum or dad get the hot cans out of the fire.

-The book starts by getting kids to get prepared (such as making a cooking apron and campfire cook’s notebook), as well as setting up camp and collecting the right firewood for the campfire (this is all useful stuff that will help on a family camp).
+The book starts by getting kids prepared (such as making a cooking apron and campfire cook's notebook), setting up camp, and collecting the right firewood for the campfire (this is all useful stuff that will help on a family camp).

 Cooking on a Stick